Hi! I’m Emily, the artist behind Illustrated. by Emily.

 I care that the finished illustration is something people genuinely want to keep.

-I work in a way that’s welcoming and respectful of everyone - all couples, all families, all identities.
-My work is LGBTQ+ friendly, neurodivergent-friendly, and rooted in the belief that everyone deserves to feel seen and at ease.
+I work in a way that's welcoming and respectful of everyone - all couples, all families, all identities.
+My work is LGBTQ+ friendly and I'm committed to making sure every guest feels seen and celebrated exactly as they are, without any pressure to perform or participate in a way that doesn't feel right for them.

 Emily x